qinqian/d2genes/docs/source/about.rst

 about
 ============
-This project, *d2genes*, focus on ChIP-sea extended analysis on gene regulation cross different experiments.
+This project, *Cistrome Network*, focus on ChIP-sea extended analysis on gene regulation cross different experiments.

 search all background Json data